-The next Global Parliamentary Forum will take place virtually on the side lines of the World Bank and International Monetary Fund (IMF) Annual Meetings October 6, 10 and 11, 2022.
+The latest Global Parliamentary Forum took place virtually on the side lines of the World Bank and International Monetary Fund (IMF) Annual Meetings October 6, 10 and 11, 2022.
 The forum, co-organized by the World Bank Group, the IMF and the Parliamentary Network on the World Bank and IMF, engages parliamentarians in a dialogue on development and matters related to the global economy, with discussions between MPs, experts from the World Bank Group and the IMF, and other stakeholders.

-This high-level event will highlight results stories and interventions from World Bank crises response and recovery efforts, including the unveiling of a virtual field visit showcasing four human capital projects in three countries (Kenya, Madagascar and Rwanda), and the Sahel Education White Paper, both demonstrating examples of successful programs that can be duplicated, helping countries and governments prioritize people and build a more sustainable, inclusive, and resilient future.
+This high-level event highlighted results stories and interventions from World Bank crises response and recovery efforts, including the unveiling of a virtual field visit showcasing four human capital projects in three countries (Kenya, Madagascar and Rwanda), and the Western and Central Africa Education Strategy, both demonstrating examples of successful programs that can be duplicated, helping countries and governments prioritize people and build a more sustainable, inclusive, and resilient future.

 As part of the Parliamentary Dialogue Series, the World Bank Group, together with the International Monetary Fund and the Parliamentary Network on the World Bank and IMF hosted a knowledge-sharing event focused on growing food insecurity, increasing indebtedness by low-income countries, and fragile and conflict affected-states.